valeryroy/RSPA-2024-0558/lens/README.md

-This directory is for the "lens" geometry (see section 4.?)
+This directory treats the "lens" geometry: see section 4.
+"EXAMPLE 2.
+I NTERSECTING DISKS"
+type:
+make
+then run "./lens" to see the list of input parameters